 NOTE: Check out the Seattle CityPASS if you plan on adventuring around the Emerald City.
 You can save 47% on the top attractions in Seattle, including the Space Needle, MoPOP, Woodland Park Zoo and more.

 On top of all that, Tove and I also went to several parks in Seattle.
 We stopped by Kerry Park (Queen Anne), Volunteer Park (Capitol Hill), Discovery Park (Magnolia) and Gas Works Park (Wallingford).
 Tove and I also took in some of the incredible sea life in Seattle.
 We randomly found the Ballard Locks and we also scoped out tide pools and the wonderful scenery at Mee-Kwa-Mooks Park in West Seattle.
 We even drove outside the city to check out Cougar Mountain Zoo in Issaquah as well.

 Just when you thought we couldn’t squeeze anything else into our Seattle staycation, Tove and I watched the Seattle Mariners play the Cleveland Indians at Safeco Field (which included an appearance on regional television), and we also saw Allen Stone (who we actually met earlier on the staycation while walking downtown) perform live at Easy Street Records.
 What’s a visit to Seattle without music, right?

-I’m a little biased, but I think Seattle is the greatest city in the world.
+I’m a little biased but I think Seattle is the greatest city in the world.
 It’s beautiful, loaded with plenty of activities and has incredible food.
-It was fun to get acquainted with the city again during our Seattle staycation, and now it really feels like home again.
+It was fun to get acquainted with the city again during our Seattle staycation.
+It now feels like home again.